Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

 As you'll find later on, synthesis _frequently_ references a value of **2ⁿ** (where 𝑛 is the bit length).
 My chief goal was to keep the library _as simple as possible,_ and an `int` cannot address the _limit_ of a melody or verse.
-As such, I felt that was a good practical limit to even _consider_ during my enigmaneering and simply removed them.
+As such, I felt the `Hook` was a good practical limit to even _consider_ during my enigmaneering and simply removed them.

 ### tiny